DrMueller/MicroServiceTest/docs/Releasing.md

 ## Configuring specific folder
 ### Visual Studio
+- Set all Config-Files (f.e. appsettings.json) to "copy always"
 - Go the the Project Options
 - Navigate to the "Build"-Tab
 - Select the "Release"-Configuration